Taiwan asks US not to cause 'misunderstanding' after flag tweet removed

 “Regarding the reason for the deletion of this tweet, as the media has different interpretations, the Foreign Ministry has asked the representative office in the United States to remind the United States not to cause unnecessary speculation or misunderstanding from all walks of life due to the removal of the related tweet,” she said.

-The American Institute in Taiwan, the de facto U.S. embassy, referred questions to the White House.
+The NSC spokesman said the tweet was removed when the mistake was realized.

-Reuters was not able to immediately contact the White House during overnight hours in Washington.
+“The United States remains committed to our one-China policy,” he said.
+“Our policy has been clear for decades and has not changed.”

-The United States is Taiwan's most important international backer and supplier of arms, and the Biden administration has moved to re-assure of that support.
+The United States is Taiwan’s most important international backer and supplier of arms, and the Biden administration has committed to intensifying the relationship.

 Our Standards: The Thomson Reuters Trust Principles.